 b. providing the Office of Scholarships and Financial Aid with false information for purposes of obtaining financial assistance, or

 c. submitting a check (whether electronic or paper) for enrollment expenses that is returned by the University's bank will have 10 calendar days (or, in the event this is the first installment, until the 20th class day, whichever comes first) to legitimize their enrollment.
 The 10 days will begin on the date the University provides notification to the student specifying what action the student must take to correct existing deficiencies.
 Failure of a student to respond within the 10-day period to a notice of a returned check for the initial fee payment will result in the student being financially disenrolled from the University.
 Students who write two bad checks (unless due to bank error) to the University for tuition and fees or for any other university obligation forfeit check-writing privileges for one year and must petition for future eligibility.
 In addition, a student who has tendered to the University a check returned unpaid by the bank will be assessed a $20 service charge.
 In the event an e-check is returned unpaid the student will also be assessed a $20 service charge.
 Students who fail to make their first payment by the due date as stated in their online bill will be financially disenrolled, and their records will reflect no enrollment.
 Anytime payment is not made by the due date indicated, a late fee will be assessed.
 Students who fail to make subsequent payments by the final payment deadline provided will be subject to the following sanctions:

 Grade changes as a result of non-payment, dropping courses or withdrawing from the University will not relieve the student of unmet financial obligations to the University.

-Appeal of any of these actions may be made in writing to the Student Financial Services Department.
+Appeal of any of these actions may be made in writing to the Student Business Services Department.
 The department is required to consider all information relevant to the appeal before making a final decision.

 (Editor's note: Students should read the section on Financial Information on page 26 of this publication.)